Open navigation

 Ascend is designed to help educators learn what their students are experiencing and how to make those experiences more equitable.

-How does PERTS determine which learning conditions to measure?
+D. How does PERTS determine which learning conditions to measure?

 PERTS, along with our research partners, considers multiple factors when deciding which conditions to measure: